thematho/material-weather/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start:dev` for a dev server. `http://localhost:4200/`..
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding